-The Barcelona Supercomputing Center (BSC) combines unique high-performance computing facilities and in-house research departments on Computer, Life, and Earth sciences, counting more than 500 researchers and students from more than 45 different countries.
+The Barcelona Supercomputing Center (BSC) combines unique high-performance computing facilities and in-house research departments on Computer, Life, and Earth sciences, counting more than 640 researchers and students from more than 47 different countries.
 BSC has been accredited as one of the first eight Severo Ochoa Centers of Excellence.
 This award is given by the Spanish Government as recognition for leading research centers in Spain that are internationally well known in their respective areas.

 Within the BSC, the Department of Earth Sciences (BSC-ES) is a prolific group with multiple research areas of interest, from air quality and atmospheric composition modelling, to climate prediction and climate services in Europe.
-The department is currently composed of over 80 people, including technical and support staff, structured in four distinct but interacting research groups: Earth System Services, Atmospheric Composition, Climate Prediction and Computational Earth Sciences.
+The department is currently composed of over 100 people, including technical and support staff, structured in four distinct but interacting research groups: Earth System Services, Atmospheric Composition, Climate Prediction and Computational Earth Sciences.

 The BSC-ES mission is to perform research on and develop methods for environmental forecasting, with a particular focus on the atmosphere-ocean-biosphere system.
 This includes managing and transferring technology to support the main societal challenges through the use of models and data applications in high-performance computing (HPC).
 It also includes the dissemination of real-time air quality and climate information based on its research expertise in collaboration with both the Spanish authorities and the World Meteorological Organisation (WMO).
-It is a highly productive scientific entity that has published more than 180 research articles in peer-reviewed journals over the last five years (2014-2018), some of them in prestigious high-impact journals.
+It is a highly productive scientific entity that has published more than 240 research articles in peer-reviewed journals over the last five years (2015-2019), several of them in prestigious high-impact journals.
 A full list of publications is available here.

-All the members of the research team are part of the Climate Prediction (CP) group.
-The Climate Prediction group aims at developing climate prediction capability for time scales ranging from a few weeks to a few decades (sub-seasonal to decadal climate prediction) and from regional to global scales.
+Most members of the research team are part of the Climate Prediction (CP) group.
+The Climate Prediction group aims at developing climate prediction capability for time scales ranging from a few weeks to a few decades (sub-seasonal to (multi-)decadal climate prediction) and from regional to global scales.
 This objective relies on a deep analysis of the strengths and weaknesses of state-of-the-art climate forecast systems, via a thorough comparison with the most up-to-date observational datasets, and on exploiting these detailed analyses to refine the representation of processes relevant to climate in its forecast systems through new model parameterisations and components.
-The BSC-ES, through the activities of the CP group, is in the process of becoming a WMO-endorsed center for decadal prediction.
+The BSC-ES, through the activities of the CP group, is one of four WMO-endorsed centers for decadal prediction world-wide, and the only of these four that is not a National Meteorological Service.
+The Earth System Services (ESS) group will also be part of the research team, a departmental unit dedicated to demonstrate the ongoing value of climate prediction services, atmospheric composition and weather forecasting to society and key sectors of the economy.
+This group will participate with an expert in knowledge transfer that will make the liaison with several companies on the agriculture and energy sectors to identify the regions and specific climate information (including extreme events) that are most relevant for their activities and for which enhanced predictive skill would be vital.

 The workhorse of the group activities is the EC-Earth model (version 3), in whose development the BSC-ES participates actively.
 This is the model that will be used to perform the different experiments envisaged in IMPRONTA.
-The group relies heavily on the support from the Computational Earth Sciences group to perform and post-process the experiments and contributes to the their activities by testing the optimised code and tools they develop.
-The Climate Prediction group also feeds the Earth System Services group with high-quality climate predictions, and collaborates with that group on bias adjustment methodologies and climate diagnostics for the generation of user-tailored products.
-The Earth System Services group also looks to develop applications based on the latest results and data products originating from the Climate Prediction group.
+The group relies heavily on the support from the Computational Earth Sciences group to perform and post-process the experiments and in turn contributes to their activities by testing the optimised code and tools they develop.